Kurzhalsgiraffe/GameFrameZero/README.md

 ## Assembly

 Solder all the components together, using PCB terminal blocks to screw in the cables is a good practice.
+Since the LED Matrix and the Raspberry both run on 5V, you can use the same powerline for both.
 The shutdown button is optional.
 GPIO 18 Pin goes to the data pin of the LED Matrix.
 I soldered some PCB socket strips to the PCB, to plug the Raspberry Pi directly onto the PCB.